Site Description

 Site History

 Over the past century, the LDW shoreline was reshaped and realigned to better fit the needs of industrial tenants and maritime navigation.
-Sediment from these realignment projects was used to fill low spots and smaller channels at the T-115 Site, increasing the overall footprint and elevation of the terminal.
+Sediment from these realignment projects was used to fill low spots and smaller channels at T-115, increasing the overall footprint and elevation of the terminal.
+The Port purchased the property in approximately 1970.

 Contamination Issue

+Past operations and filling activities led to soil and groundwater contamination.
 Chemicals of potential concern will be identified during the remedial investigation study, which began in 2024.
 Early data collection indicates potential localized groundwater and soil contamination from petroleum hydrocarbons, volatile organic compounds, and metals.

 Why is the Port Doing this Cleanup?